 "[The Chamber Music Program] is truly a wonderful program for students of chamber music, exceptionally important to a student's growth as a musician as well as a human being." —André Watts, pianist

 The New York Youth Symphony's Chamber Music Program (CMP) was founded in 1983 to foster the growth of musicians in an intimate setting.
-Over 2,000 students between the ages of 12-22 have participated in the CMP since its inception and it has become a one of the most comprehensive training programs in the country for strings, winds, brass, and piano.
-The CMP combines high standards, immersion in contemporary and core repertoire, and performances at venues including the National Arts Club and Weill Recital Hall and Tenri Cultural Institute, with development of extra-musical skill sets such as public speaking, networking, and advocacy to ensure students' growth as both musicians and citizens.
+Over 2,000 students between the ages of 12-22 have participated in the CMP since its inception and it has become one of the most comprehensive training programs in the country for strings, winds, brass, and piano.
+The CMP combines high standards, immersion in contemporary and core repertoire, and performances at venues including the National Arts Club and Weill Recital Hall at Carnegie Hall, with development of extra-musical skill sets such as public speaking, networking, and advocacy to ensure students' growth as both musicians and citizens.

-Under the direction of violinist Lisa Tipton, approximately 80 students each season participate in competitive auditions adjudicated by CMP faculty and form ensembles including string quartets, piano trios, woodwind and brass quintets, and more.
+Under the direction of violinist Dr. Lisa Tipton, approximately 80 students each season participate in competitive auditions adjudicated by CMP faculty, and form ensembles including string quartets, piano trios, woodwind and brass quintets, and more.
 The ensembles choose their repertoire in consultation with their coach, rehearse independently, and receive regular coachings every other week.
 Bi-annual assessments monitor each ensemble's progress.
-Ensembles participate in master classes with world class musicians from the Juilliard, Orion, Tokyo, and Shanghai quartets, Chamber Music Society of Lincoln Center, Windscape, NY Woodwind Quintet, and Orpheus, as well as many alumni, including Fred Sherry, Masumi Per Rostad, Tara O’Connor, and Linda Chesis.
+Ensembles participate in master classes with world class musicians from Juilliard, Orion, Tokyo, and Shanghai quartets, Chamber Music Society of Lincoln Center, Windscape, NY Woodwind Quintet, and Orpheus, as well as many alumni, including Fred Sherry, Masumi Per Rostad, Tara O’Connor, and Linda Chesis.
 Master classes that are free and open to the public are held at locations including Tarisio Auctions, School for Strings, and the DiMenna Center.